-The differential diagnosis can be thought of in two groups on account of the principal features of these tumours: neoplasms of the spinal canal (enhancing component) and vascular malformations of the spinal cord (enlarged vessels)
+The differential diagnosis can be thought of in two groups on account of the principal features of these tumors: neoplasms of the spinal canal (enhancing component) and vascular malformations of the spinal cord (enlarged vessels)

 Other enhancing masses to be considered include:

-- intradural extramedullary tumours
+- intradural extramedullary tumors

-- intramedullary spinal cord tumours
+- intramedullary spinal cord tumors

 Vascular malformation to consider include: